Labor Day Deals: Up to 30% Off Now thru Sept. 3—Shop Now

 Designed in concert with the Grammy Award-winning producer, the Fender Raphael Saadiq Signature Telecaster combines vintage and modern features, along with a unique finish on the bound ash body and a custom pickguard that match the visual style and flair of the artist.
 Featuring a slim '59 C neck profile and a modern 9.5" radius rosewood fingerboard that boasts vintage-tall frets on the custom-bound neck, along with custom Raphael Saadiq single-coil pickups, the tone can go from classic Tele vintage to modern attitude, matching the musical range of the artist.

-The Fender Custom Shop Telecaster
+Fender Custom Shop Telecasters

 Maybe you're looking for one of the handmade, limited-edition versions.
 Maybe there's a specific artist signature Tele that you want custom built.
 Or maybe, one of the Fender Custom Shop's Master Builders has created a one-off work of art that you've fallen deeply in love with (that's okay, we understand).
 Whatever it is, a Fender Custom Shop Telecaster is a guitar you will treasure and play for the rest of your life.